-7.4 Cross fibre contamination determination
+7.8 Cross fibre contamination determination

-This interactive workflow shows at the top the image of the combined BLUE and RED detector spectra for fibre A, used to compute the contamination of fibre B on fibre A (see Figure 7.4.1).
+This interactive workflow shows at the top the image of the combined BLUE and RED detector spectra for fibre A, used to compute the contamination of fibre B on fibre A (see Figure 7.8.1).
 The user may alternatively display the corresponding spectrum for fibre B or the image describing the contamination of the Fabry Perot image.
 The middle canvas shows the extracted spectrum corresponding to the order given in the horizontal slider.
 The canvas at the bottom shows the scatter plot of the maximum flux as a function of the order number.

-The user may change parameters controlling the overscan determination, the inter-order background computation, the extraction, and the polynomial fit degree used to fit the efficiency.
+The user may change parameters controlling the overscan determination, the inter-order background computation, and the extraction.
+The user may change the parameters that control the overscan, the inter-order background determination, the extraction and the polynomial fit degree used to fit the efficiency.